-Store-based retailers operate at fixed point-of-sale locations.
-Their stores are located and designed to attract a high volume of walk-in customers.
-In general, store-based retailers offer a wide variety of merchandise and use mass-media advertising to attract customers.
+Store-based Retailers Store-based retailers operate at fixed point-of-sale retailers offer a wide variety of merchandise and use mass-media advertising to attract customers.
 They typically sell merchandise for personal or household consumption, but sometimes they also serve business and institutional clients.

-Store-based retailers can be further classified based on various parameters like:
+Store-based retailers can be further classified based on various parameters like: i.
+Ownership ii.
+Strategy mix iii.
+Services Vs. Goods retail mix By Ownership Depending on the ownership pattern, stores (or retailers)

-- i.
-Ownership

-- ii.
-Strategy mix

-- iii.
-Services Vs. Goods retail mix

-By Ownership